tianocore/edk2/.pytool/Plugin/DscCompleteCheck/Readme.md

 much of the CI infrastructure assumes that all modules will be listed in the DSC and compiled.

+This test will ignore INFs in the following cases:

+1. When MODULE_TYPE = HOST_APPLICATION
+2. When a Library instance **only** supports the HOST_APPLICATION environment

 ## Configuration

 The plugin has a few configuration options to support the UEFI codebase.